- Practice Improvement Program

 Recent Offerings Include:

-(Topics: Frailty, Dementia, Delirium, Behavioral and Psychological Symptoms of Dementia)
+- (Topics: Frailty, Office Assessment of Dementia, Delirium, Behavioral and Psychological Symptoms of Dementia)

 Upcoming Practice Improvement Offerings include:

-- Palliative Care Program: A family physician team is starting the development of a Palliative Care Group Learning Program to be delivered in 2020.
+- Palliative Care Program - A family physician team has started the development of a Palliative Care Group Learning Program to be delivered in 2021.

-- Frailty 2 (Topics: Deprescribing, Elimination, Falls, Capacity Assessment, and Advance Care Planning).
-Information on 2020 session dates coming soon!
+- Frailty 2 – Information on 2021 session dates coming soon!